dgostin/recipes-backend/README.md

-Here's a sample README for your Node.js backend API project that uses the Edamam Recipe API to fetch recipe data.
-It provides an overview, setup instructions, and basic usage.

----

 # Recipe Search API

 This is a Node.js backend API that fetches recipe data from the Edamam Recipe API.
 The API allows users to search for recipes based on various parameters such as ingredients, diet preferences, and more.